Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • Is the Inca Trail Worth It?

-• Visit many archaeological sites that you only get to see on this route.
+• Visit archaeological sites that you can only witness on this journey.

-• Sleep in the arms of Mother Nature in the middle of the Andes.
+• Rest in the arms of Mother Nature amidst the Andes.

-• Enter Machu Picchu through the Sun Gate—only possible on this route.
+• Enter Machu Picchu through the Sun Gate or Intipunku (exclusive to this route).

 • Is the Inca Trail Difficult?

-Salkantay Trekking rates the Inca Trail as a moderately difficult trek.
-This is because you’ll be hiking at high altitudes and along tough uphill climbs at some points.
-However, other days aren’t so challenging, which is why the overall difficulty rating is moderate.
+Salkantay Trekking rates the Inca Trail as a moderately to highly difficult route.
+This is due to the uneven terrain, challenging ascents, and high altitudes in some sections.
+However, other parts are not as demanding, which is why it is considered moderate.

-We recommend you book your Inca Trail place as early as possible.
-Most days sell out at least 3 months in advance for the low season (Nov–Mar) and then 6 months in advance for the high season (Apr–Oct).
+We recommend booking your Inca Trail ticket as far in advance as possible.
+It’s best to book at least 3 months in advance for the low season (November to April) and 6 months in advance for the high season (May to October).

-Note: Even if you book before these suggested periods, we cannot guarantee your place on the trail as there’s no knowing exactly when they’ll sell out.
+Note: Even if you book before these suggested periods, we cannot guarantee your spot on the route, as it's uncertain exactly when availability will run out.
+Book as soon as possible.

-• Do I Need to Carry My Own Luggage on the Inca Trail?
+• Do I have to carry my luggage on the Inca Trail?

 • The Salkantay & Inca Trail (7 Days)